burning-river/toronto_cafes_closure/README.md

 • Chain cafe (binary): Whether the cafe name is close to ‘Aroma Espresso Bar’, ‘Delimark Cafe’, ‘Starbucks’ or ‘Tim Horton’s’.

-• Number of nearby restaurants (continuous): We created a bounding box of 1 block in each direction and counted the number of restaurants (including all cuisines).
+• Proximity to restaurants (continuous): We calculated the harmonic mean of distance of cafes to other restaurants (including all cuisines) in the city.
+Larger values indicate larger distances to restaurants in the city indicating less competition.

+• Nearest distance to a chain cafe.

+• Proximity to other cafes using the harmonic mean.

-• Number of nearby parking lots (continuous) using the bounding box method.
+• Proximity to nearby parking lots (continuous) using the harmonic mean.

 • Distance to nearest tourist attraction.

-• Number of public transit stops within a block.
+• Distance to nearest public transport stop.

+• Proximity to stops.

 • Distance to nearest street.

 • Whether the cafe is located in downtown or not.

-• Customer density nearby.
+• Number of customers nearby.

 • Rental costs of cafes: We used the rent data from Zolo and a grid covering the Toronto region to interpolate the rental cost across the city.
 We used the inverse